An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical approximation techniques

+\begin{remark} \x{The deformation bilinear form \eqref{eqn:weak_form_theta} is employed as a numerical mechanism for constructing a descent direction from the shape derivative.
+This approach follows the Hilbertian extension--regularization framework commonly used in shape optimization; see, e.g., \cite[Section~5.2.2]{GAllaire_CDapogny_FJouve_2021}.
+While the shape derivative is defined on the admissible perturbation space $\Theta^k(\cD)$, the auxiliary deformation problem is solved in the computational space $X$, which incorporates the boundary restrictions required for the numerical shape update.
+Thus, $X$ serves as the computational space in which a regularized deformation field is obtained from the shape derivative for use in the numerical optimization procedure.}

+\x{We also note that this construction is not unique.
+As discussed in \cite[Section~5.2.2]{GAllaire_CDapogny_FJouve_2021}, shape updates may also be obtained from alternative procedures, including boundary-velocity formulations, projected gradient methods, and other regularization strategies.
+The particular choice affects the computed deformation field and the resulting shape evolution, but not the underlying shape derivative itself.} \end{remark}

-Once the deformation field $\theta$ is computed, the shape $\mathcal{W}$ can be updated by deforming it along this descent direction.
+Once the deformation field $\theta$ has been computed, the shape $\mathcal W$ can be updated by deforming it along this descent direction.
 However, directly tracking the evolution of the domain boundary under such perturbations can be challenging.
 To overcome this difficulty, we employ the level-set method introduced in \cite{SOsher_JASethian_1988}, which provides an implicit representation of the geometry.
-This implicit formulation greatly simplifies the treatment of topological changes, allowing for the natural creation or merging of holes during the evolution of the shape; see \cite{NPVDijk_KMaute_MLangelaar_FVKeulen_2013}.
-In the level-set framework, the evolving domain $\mathcal{W}_t \subset \mathcal{D}$ over a fictitious time interval $t \in (0,T)$ is characterized by a Lipschitz continuous function $\psi : \mathcal{D} \times (0,T) \to \mathbb{R}$, referred to as the \emph{level-set function}, defined by
+This formulation greatly simplifies the treatment of topology changes, allowing for the natural creation and merging of holes during the shape evolution; see \cite{NPVDijk_KMaute_MLangelaar_FVKeulen_2013}.
+In the level-set framework, the evolving domain $\mathcal W_t\subset\mathcal D$ over a fictitious time interval $t\in(0,T)$ is characterized by a Lipschitz continuous function $\psi:\mathcal D\times(0,T)\to\mathbb R$, referred to as the \emph{level-set function}, defined by